selimnairb/r.findtheriver/README.md

 r.findtheriver will automatically compute the window and threshold if they are not supplied by the user.
 The window is determined based on a THRESHOLD_DISTANCE / cell resolution of the UAA map.
-The threshold is determined by computing the log10 of the minimum and maximum values of the UAA map, and subtracting 1.</p> <p>The closest stream pixel is printed to standard output.
+The threshold is determined by subtracting the log10 of the UAA value at the input gage coordinate from the log10 of the maximum UAA value of the map, and then rounding down to the nearest integer, in other words: threshold = floor( log(maxUAA) - log(gageUAA) ).

+The closest stream pixel is printed to standard output.
 If no stream pixels were found nothing is printed.